-How to Write a Great Resume Objective (with 5 Resume Objective Samples)
+How to Write a Resume Objective (with Samples)

-When writing your resume, you will likely start by writing a resume objective.
+When writing your resume, it’s important to use the right CV format, and you will likely start by writing a resume objective.
 This gives recruiters a snapshot into your professional career, and the career narrative you offer potential employers.

 In this article, we dive into the details of a Resume Objective, and a modified version we recommend clients at ResumeWriter called an Executive Summary.
 We will cover: